The Female Reproductive System

 Under the Old Testament Law, Israelite women were considered unclean during their menstrual period.
 Once her blood started flowing, she had to keep herself separated from other people for seven days (Leviticus 15:19-25).
 Anything she sat on or laid on were also considered unclean and any person touching these things would be unclean until evening.
 If her husband had sex with his wife during her period, he became unclean for seven days (Leviticus 15:24; 18:19; 20:18).

 The laws of uncleanness taught the Israelites the nature of sin through physical examples.
 While breaking laws is sin, most of the events declared to be unclean were not sinful in and of themselves.
-For example, pigs are not sinful, but it was considered unclean (and a sin) to eat pork under the Law of Moses.
-Most of the things God selected as unclean are things we recognize today as common-sense health regulations – especially for a society that did not understand the full nature of disease and its spread.
+For example, pigs are not sinful, but it was considered unclean (and sinful) to eat pork under the Law of Moses.
+Most of the things God selected as unclean are things we recognize today as common-sense health regulations – especially for a society that did not understand the full nature of diseases and their spread.
 So while the primary purpose of the laws was to teach the people about the nature of sin, these same laws had a secondary effect of improving the health of the Israelite nation.

 What Israel learned was that sin has consequences.
 Some of these consequences come from choice, such as the eating of pork, but others come from natural events over which a person has no choice, such as a woman’s monthly menstruation or a man’s nocturnal release of semen (Leviticus 19:16-18).
 Since everyone must experience things they have no control over, everyone was forced to learn these lessons.
 Another lesson that was taught is that sin and its consequences spread, even to those not directly involved in sin.